DerBerlinr/Planet-Simulation/README.md

 3) To start the program, type

          python tkinter_menu.py
-   in the Project-Directoy
+   in the Project-directoy

 ----------------------------------------------------------------------------

 ###NOTE:
 The help file contains useful information for customizing a setup.
-That is especially helpful when creating your own planets.
+It is especially helpful when creating your own planets.

 ----------------------------------------------------------------------------